 9 6 3 0 Responsibilities for health and safety are clearly defined and communicated for everyone in the company, including subcontractors.
-Responsibilities include, but are not limited to, hazard and injury reporting, PPE use, and all aspects of the company's health and safety program.
-Responsibility for health and safety is defined for everyone in the company.
-Health and safety accountability is explained to employees at time of new hire orientation.
-Responsibility for health and safety rests with the individual.
+Responsibilities include, but are not limited to, hazard and injury reporting, PPE use, and all aspects of the company's health and safety Responsibility for health and safety is defined for everyone in the company.
+Health and safety accountability is explained to employees at time of new hire Responsibility for health and safety rests with the individual.
 Employees told that they are responsible for "being safe."
-There is little or no accountability for safety.
-Responsibility for safety has not been defined within the company.
+There is little or no account the little or no Responsibility for safety has not been defined within the company. program. orientation. accountability for safety.
 Workforce consistently executes their responsibilities.
 Notifies and works with leadership to overcome barriers to carry out responsibilities.
 Accountability for health and safety is universally applied.